It is MCHP’s policy to enforce the Federal rules surrounding SAP as defined by the following rules and procedures.

 MCHP’s Registrar is instrumental in working with the Financial Aid Office to ensure that consistent standards are applied to all students within the categories noted above by identifying the students by category upon request by the aid office.

 Frequency of SAP Review – MCHP reviews SAP after each payment period based on pace and grade point average for each student.
 All students receiving financial aid must complete a given number of credits in comparison to those attempted, as noted under Pace.
 The scale varies depending on the status of student – full-time, part-time or three-quarter time – and the educational program in which the student is enrolled.
-The scales are shown as Appendix A.

 Each semester, the MCHP’s Registrar provides a report to the Financial Aid Office that verifies that students listed on the official roster have achieved satisfactory progress as defined in the components of that policy listed below.